aulveland/CITZ-HWP-Project/Personas.md

 ## Aspiring Leader

 ### Michael Smith
-"Leader of a full stack development team working on a project for citizens to locate their doctors in their local communities by creating mobile applications"
+"Leader of a full stack development team working on a project for citizens to locate their doctors in their local communities by creating mobile applications."

 Michael has plenty of experience and is successful in his area of expertise.
 He is familiar with full stack and can learn software with minimal training.
 He has excellent soft skills, is self organized, and is open to adopting new technologies to improve his leadership abilities.